gerwitz/hgc-v12/src/site/writing/2003/2003-11-20-metadata-context.md

 ---
 title: Metadata context
 categories:
-- uncategorized
+- work
 content-tags:
-- tagless
+- data
 ---

 I've been participating in an [industry association][1] committee that is evaluating data exchange standards.
 Part of this process is mapping representative documents to potential standards (this week, [OAGIS][2] and [UDEF][3]).
 Naturally, this is being done by filling in an existing Excel worksheet with a row for each data element.

    [1]: http://www.aia-aerospace.org/
    [2]: http://www.openapplications.org/